 There are a few sections in the screenshot above that might be useful to people who use Themis in their apps, or who would like to get a quick status overview of the project:

-The interactive simulator allows your code to connect to our server in real-time, and use debug console (appears at the bottom of the screen) to actually test it.
+The Themis Interactive Server Simulator allows your code to connect to our server in real-time and use debug console (appears at the bottom of the screen) to actually test it.